osinenkop/stable-baselines-playground/run/ppo_pendulum_calf_wrapper_eval/README.md

 | `--log` | Enable logging and printing of simulation data |

 #### Evaluation scripts
-To evaluate PPO with and without CALF wrapper (using Pendulum environment), there are 5 evaluation scenario should be run:
+To evaluate PPO with and without CALF wrapper (using Pendulum environment), there are 5 evaluation scenarios:
 - With standard Pedulum environment
   - Welled-trained PPO is evaluated
   - Under-trained PPO is evaluated